David Story, Online Piano Lessons from Toronto

 0 Comments

 1. Know why you are practicing.
 What goals did the teacher outline in their notes for you?
-What did they indicate that you were to work on?
+What did they indicate to work on?

-2. Know how to prepare for practice.
-Get your materials in order: music, metronome, pencil, audio recorder, professional recordings of your work.
+2. Know how to prepare for practice by getting your materials in order: music, metronome, pencil, audio recorder, ear buds, professional recordings of your work.

 3. Know what to practice.

-Technique is like pushups, once is never enough.
+Scales, chords, and arpeggios which are like doing pushups, once is never enough.

-Sight reading skills facilitate quicker learning and bringing more fun to just fooling around.
+Sight reading skills facilitate quicker learning and bring more fun when just fooling around.

-Etudes develop our hands to execute what we hear in our heads.
+Etudes to develop our hands in specific techniques.

 4. Learn how to practice.
 If there is one overriding rule, it is this: Never play through a mistake.
 Stop and reason it out.
 Is the problem the notes, rhythm, fingering, dynamics, articulations, tempo?
 Consult your professional recording of the piece again for clues.
 Listen back to your own recording of the passage.
 What do you hear?